OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 Add-ins consist of two basic components:

 - A **web application** consisting of a webpage and any required JavaScript, CSS, or other files.
 These files are hosted on a web server or web hosting service, such as Microsoft Azure.
-In OneNote Online, the web application displays in a browser control or iframe.
+In OneNote on the web, the web application displays in a browser control or iframe.

 - An **XML manifest** that specifies the URL of the add-in's webpage and any access requirements, settings, and capabilities for the add-in.
 This file is stored on the client.
 OneNote add-ins use the same [manifest](../develop/add-in-manifests.md) format as other Office Add-ins.